woossi0/suite/docs/usermanual/source/intro/extensions.rst

 GeoScript
 ---------

-.. note:: OpenGeo Suite Enterprise only.
+.. note:: Boundless Suite Enterprise only.

 The GeoScript extension adds support for the use of Python in GeoServer.
 Spatial capabilities are added to Python allowing for the quick generation of custom processes.

-For more information on scripting in OpenGeo Suite, please see the :ref:`processing.scripting` section.
+For more information on scripting in Boundless Suite, please see the :ref:`processing.scripting` section.

 .. _intro.extensions.inspire: